• Skip to main content

 Carbohydrates are found in many foods including grains, fruits and vegetables, dairy products, and sugars.
 They are your body’s main source of energy, but they raise your blood sugar levels faster than any other food – so knowing how many and what type of carbs you can eat can affect how well you manage your diabetes.

-It is a good idea to work with your doctor or dietician to establish a personalized eating plan to figure out how many grams of carbs you should be eating throughout the day and try to ensure you are eating a healthy, balanced diet.
+It is a good idea to work with your family medicine provider or dietician to establish a personalized eating plan to figure out how many grams of carbs you should be eating throughout the day and try to ensure you are eating a healthy, balanced diet.

 Eating little and often rather than the usual three meals a day is more likely to keep your blood sugar levels stable than going long periods without eating.